X icon white, transparent background.

 • Time constraints: Managers may have concerns about allocating an hour a week to each team member, especially when they’re responsible for multiple reports.
 Ensure there’s time in everyone’s schedules for check-ins and highlight the importance of 1:1s for catching issues before they escalate.

-How to avoid common pitfalls with one on one meetings
+How to avoid common pitfalls with 1:1 meetings

 “People complain a lot about meetings.
 Unfortunately, I haven’t discovered a more high-bandwidth, high-leverage way of sharing knowledge than a face-to-face meeting.
 What I think actually bothers people is bad meetings.”